adam-rumpf/Computational-Probability-and-Statistics/docs/19-Hypothesis-Testing.md

 ## ...1       0
 ```

-This is not what we want, since we want to break it down by `channel` type.
+This summary is not what we want, since we want to break it down by `channel` type.

 ```r